nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Ever wished for a tool that can manage all your daily activities in distinct categories, and suggest to you which one you want to complete first?
 Well, look no further as Uncle Jim's Discount To-do List is here to save your day.

 Uncle Jim's Discount To-do List (Uncle Jim in short) is a revolutionary mouse-free personal task manager that helps you to keep track of your daily activities through the power of your keyboard.
-Gone are the days where you had to click through several pages of menus, navigating through unintuitive interface just to add a simple task to your schedule.
+Gone are the days where you had to click through several pages of menus just to add a simple task to your schedule.
 Our command line interface is not only flexible but remarkably easy to use.
-Just type out the command hit enter!
+Just type out the command and hit enter!

 Moreover, we know that you understand your activities better.
 So Uncle Jim allows you to create your very own categories to organise your activities.
 At the same time, Uncle Jim is capable of managing both tasks *and* event so you don't have to use two different applications to be productive.
 Lastly, our unique product will intelligently sieve out urgent deadlines and serve up reminders for you so you will no longer overlook another significant activity.